Aznalcázar

-Aznalcázar is a town located in the province of Seville, southern Spain.
-It is only 20 minutes away from Seville, and is one of the 13 towns located in Doñana National Park, one of Spain's most important national parks and wildlife reserves.
+Aznalcázar is a town in the province of Seville, southern Spain.
+It is 20 minutes from Seville, and is one of the 13 towns located in Doñana National Park, one of Spain's largest national parks and wildlife reserves.

-As most Spanish towns, Aznalcázar has an active social and cultural life, with several bars and restaurants, annual “fiestas”, two supermarkets, one Spanish language school for foreigners and 3 banks.
+Like most Spanish towns, Aznalcázar has an active social and cultural life, with several bars and restaurants, annual "fiestas", two supermarkets, one Spanish language school for foreigners and three banks.
 It is also home to Las Minas golf course.

-Public transportation connects Aznalcázar with Seville, as well as nearby towns and landmarks such as El Rocío.
+Public transportation connects Aznalcázar with Seville, as well as nearby towns such as El Rocío and other landmarks.

 History

-The town could be possibly identified with Olontigi, an ancient Tartessian settlement of which not much is known but its coinage issue between the 2nd and 1st centuries BC, bearing the Latin inscription OLVNT.
+The town may be identical with Olontigi, an ancient Tartessian settlement of which not much is known except its coinage issued in the 2nd and 1st centuries BC, bearing the Latin inscription OLVNT.
 The Barrington Atlas of the Ancient World equates this site with modern Aznalcázar.
 Less likely alternatives proposed in the 19th century include Gibraleón, Moguer and Almonte, all in the Province of Huelva.
 Given Pliny's mention of the city along with Laelia and Lastigi on the Menoba river (Guadiamar), Aznalcázar, or a nearby town, is the most likely candidate.

-The current name derives from the arab fortress and palace (ar: حصن القصر), which translates to "Fortress of the palace".
+The current name derives from the Arabic حصن القصر (Ḥiṣn al-Qaṣr), meaning "Fortress of the Palace".